-PC players have been recently reporting that their FPS is going all over the place when playing Call of Duty Warzone.
-Ever since the Season 6 update, there have been many concerns over the state of the game due to FPS stuttering and new bugs.
-Luckily, this guide will show you how to fix the low FPS bug in Warzone.
+PC players have been recently reporting that their FPS is going all over the place when playing Call of Duty: Warzone.
+Ever since the Season 2 launch in Call of Duty: Vanguard, there have been many concerns over the state of the game due to FPS stuttering and new bugs.
+Sledgehammer Games have repeatedly ensured that they are indeed working with Raven Software and other partners to fix all the on-going problems with the game.
+In case, you were wondering why your Warzone FPS is low, this guide will show you some tips to get rid of it.

 One of the biggest reasons for frame drops can be due to Call of Duty Warzone not detecting how many cores your system has.
 To fix this, follow these simple steps

 - Locate and open Warzone in your PCs “Documents”

 - Find the “Players” folder and open it